How Do I Know if I Have Hemophilia?

 Clotting Factors for Hemophilia

 People with hemophilia receive the appropriate clotting factor (factor VIII or factor IX).
-The clotting factor is given intravenously (through a needle in your vein) to stop or prevent bleeding.
+Factor VIII replacement is used to treat hemophilia A and Factor IX is used in the treatment of hemophilia B. The clotting factor is given intravenously (through a needle in your vein) to stop or prevent bleeding.
 Factor preparations come from two sources:

 - Donated blood plasma